-Zespri owns the plant variety rights for SunGold.
-Zespri has announced it expects to licence around 750 hectares of this variety in New Zealand each year from 2020 through 2022 with the volume to be licenced confirmed at the end of each New Zealand season based on demand growth during that season.
+Zespri owns the plant variety rights for SunGold Kiwifruit.
+Zespri has announced it expects to licence around 750 hectares of this variety in New Zealand each year through 2022 with the volume to be licenced confirmed at the end of each New Zealand season, based on demand growth during that season.
+The Zespri board has signalled the intent to release licence beyond this date in the range of 350 to 750 hectares of conventional SunGold Kiwifruit until 2026. subject to annual review.
+The board has also signalled the release of a further 1,350 hectares of the Red19 variety over the course of the next three years until 2023.

-Revenues for future licence rounds will depend on the performance of SunGold in each successive season, hectares actually licenced, and the value bid for the licence by growers.
-Shareholders should note that this revenue stream is potentially lumpy over time as SunGold licensing in New Zealand inevitably slows, and given the licensing model is subject to change, and the commercialisation timeframe of other new cultivars is uncertain.
-However, we do note a red variety has been released and will be subject to a tender process the same as SunGold, albeit those bidding will be taking on a much different risk and opportunity profile.
+Revenues for future licence rounds will depend on the performance of licensed varieties in each successive season, hectares actually licenced, and the value bid for the licence by growers.
+Shareholders should note that this revenue stream is potentially lumpy over time as SunGold Kiwifruit licensing in New Zealand inevitably slows, and given the licensing model is subject to change, and the commercialisation timeframe of other new cultivars is uncertain.

 Zespri together with Plant & Food Research continues to invest in a new varieties breeding programme to develop differentiated cultivars which will attract new consumers to the kiwifruit category.
+More recently, work has commenced on a proposal to establish a Kiwifruit Breeding Centre (the